-Experiencing low self-esteem or confidence at least once in your life is likely due to unknowingly focusing on the negatives and comparing yourself to others.
-Through exercise, though, you can work toward improving the way you see things.
+Experiencing low self-esteem or confidence at least once is likely due to unknowingly focusing on the negatives and comparing yourself to others.
+Through exercise, you can work toward improving how you see things.

 Exercise helps enhance your mood and improve your mental state.
 In addition, it boosts your confidence, so you’d feel better about yourself and those around you.